Weight Watchers is changing its name to WW

 WW said it will relaunch its app in the United States on October 4 and that the international app will relaunch in the first quarter of 2019.

-Shares of WW fell slightly on the news Monday morning.
+Shares of WW rose slightly on the news Monday morning.
 But the stock is still up nearly 60% this year and has surged more than tenfold since Winfrey first bought her stake in the company nearly three years ago.